AIS-Bonn/pose_graph_prediction/README.md

 11 | 0.000222

 These [videos](https://drive.google.com/drive/folders/1Q9_9vGsIXRlS56VyWFc4pedRydc4iJ2g?usp=sharing) visualize the results of the initial prototype and best model.
-Frame by frame predictions get the estimated poses and compute only the next pose visualized in green.
+Frame by frame predictions use the estimated poses as the input and compute only the next pose visualized in green.
 The ground truth is visualized in blue.
 Sequential predictions use the output pose of the model as the next input pose.
 The estimated seed poses are visualized in grey while the predictions are visualized in green.